Harunookami/Harunookami/README.md

 <p class="texto">Full-Stack Developer and QA in training, currently studying Systems Analysis and Development and Computer Science.

 Working as a QA Intern, performing functional tests, bug tracking, and ensuring quality in software projects.
-I have previous experience with Java, Spring Boot, SQL, and MySQL, as well as IT support, network maintenance, and database administration.
+I have previous experience with Java, Spring Boot, as well as IT support, network maintenance, and database administration.

 I aim to continuously improve my skills in back-end development and software quality, applying technological solutions to optimize systems and processes, with a focus on results, quality, and teamwork.